jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

                 final double SALES_TAX = 1.15;

-* We can change constant's values however we want while writing the code
+* Remember, it is possible to change a constant's value before runtime
-* The point is that they will **not** change once set
+* The point is that they will not change at runtime

 Arrays
 ======

 * Java does not come with lists ready to go like Python does

-    * Or, at least, we don't get them *as a language primitive*
+    * They are not provided as a *language primitive*

 * Java does however have *arrays*, which are similar-ish to lists

     * They store data in a sequential linear collection
     * They have a **fixed** size
     * They have fewer built in functions

 .. list-table:: Lists & Arrays
     :header-rows: 1